exercism/x86-64-assembly/exercises/concept/black-jack/.docs/hints.md

 ## 4. Determine blackjack

+- The instructions [cmp][cmp] and [test][test] are useful to set flags according to some tested conditions.
+- The instructions [jmp][jmp] and [jcc][jcc] are useful to branch according to flags previously set.
+- When you call a function, the called function may modify a register you are using.
 - You can use `cmp` to compare two cards, setting the appropriate flags.
 - You can use `je` or `jz` to branch if a number is equal to the other.
 - You can reuse the already implemented `value_of_card` function.

 ## 5. Splitting pairs

+- The instructions [cmp][cmp] and [test][test] are useful to set flags according to some tested conditions.
+- The instructions [jmp][jmp] and [jcc][jcc] are useful to branch according to flags previously set.
+- When you call a function, the called function may modify a register you are using.
 - You can use `cmp` to compare two cards, setting the appropriate flags.
 - You can use `je` or `jz` to branch if a number is equal to the other.
 - You can reuse the already implemented `value_of_card` function.